Shawn Mauldin, Ph.D., CPA, CMA, CFP

 The Executive Master of Business Administration (EMBA) is a convenient, 17-month program designed for practicing professionals and entrepreneurs who would like to earn their MBA with a minimum disruption of work.
 Students will progress through the curriculum together, and are encouraged to contribute to the learning process by sharing perspectives shaped by their unique professional experiences.
 Classes are held approximately every other Saturday, with additional work completed online between meetings.
 Preparatory (foundation) course material is integrated into the program through the use of “gateway” sessions.
 Therefore, foundation requirements are not required to be met before taking EMBA courses.
-The eleven-course, 33-hour program is completed sequentially and begins each spring or as needed.
+The eleven-course, 33-hour program is completed sequentially and generally begins each January, but may begin in other months as demands necessitate.
 Applications will be evaluated by EMBA Admissions Committee.

 The student must earn at least an overall average of B (3.0), with no more than six semester hours with the grade of C. All requirements for the MBA degree must be completed within six years.
 Credit earned toward the MBA may not be applied to the EMBA described below.

 Applications are evaluated on: